jussihyva/core/README.md

-A fast string implementation which carries the lenth of the string as well as the allocated area separately in order to be more performant and mroe safe at the expense of rawory used.
+A fast string implementation which carries the lenth of the string as well as the allocated area separately in order to be more performant and mroe safe at the expense of memory used.
 Also provides a string pointer datatype which allows opaque access to a source string.

 ## Core Math